clukewatson/academic-kickstart/content/talk/example/index.md

 ---
-title: the General Equilibrium Incidence of the Earned Income Tax Credit
+title: the General Equilibrium Incidence of the EITC
-event:
+#event:
-event_url:
+#event_url:

-location:
+#location:
-address:
+#address:

 summary: Job Market Paper
 abstract: "The Earned Income Tax Credit is a $67 billion tax expenditure that subsidizes 20% of all workers.